 Teach your children to love God

 Help your children know God.
-Raise your children God’s way.
-Help them build a relationship with God.
-Teach them to pray.
-Be a praying parent.
+Raise them God’s way.
+Help them develop personal relationships with God.
 Pray for your children.
 Take everything to God in prayer.